vmdo2/Pokemon/README.md

   - [Balldontlie](https://www.balldontlie.io/)

 **Note that you may need to create an account and/or acquire an API key for some of the APIs.**

-**Additionally, the API you are working with may become temporarily unavailable.**
-**If/when this happens, it doesn't mean you are blocked from working on the MP.**
-**You can mock the data, i.e. create a local hard coded response and use that instead of making the request.**
+**The API you are working with may become temporarily unavailable.
+If/when this happens, it doesn't mean you are blocked from working on the MP.
+You can mock the data, i.e. create a local hard coded response and use that instead of making the request.**

-**This is also a good opportunity to think about how your app should handle errors.**
-**Another issue you may need to deal with is apis that have rate limiting policies.**
-**You can find ways to get around them like caching the results of large and common api calls**
+**You may need to deal with APIs having rate-limiting policies.
+You can find ways to get around them like caching the results of large and common API calls**

+**These are also good opportunities to think about how your app should handle errors.**

 Your app should have the following features:
   - **A list view**:  where users can input a query into a search bar and the app returns a list of results that match the query (i.e. searching movies or pokemon).
 There should also be a way to sort the search results based on different properties of the results (such as the name or rank) and of specifying an ordering (ascending and descending).
 Also, the search bar should filter as you type.
 You can sort and filter in the client side.